kingli6/webproject3/README.md

 	/// starting the API with -dotnet run
 	///You might have to change the port.
 Go into Properties and launchSetting.json 1:33:00 cloning the react project from github.
+1:40:00 onClick event.
+On edit method

-Getting the api endpoints |Life cycle hook event
+Getting the api endpoints |Life cycle hook event 1:49:00	"IF YOU HAVE PORT PROBLEMS" in launchSettings.json
 	/// change the port to something else.
-7247 and 5246?  <- This is how we let the react get data from mvc backend project
+7247/7237 and 5246/5146?  <- This is how we let the react get data from mvc backend project
-// [1:51:00] Building function to bring the data //LOADING in the API data
+[1:51:00]//  Building function to bring the data //LOADING in the API data
-	// we need a useEffect funtion to use the incoming url BUT YOU will get an error 2:01:00] We add the JS port to the .net API by adding it in the Program.cs builder.Services.AddCors(options => {
+	// we need a useEffect funtion to use the incoming url BUT YOU will get an error 2:01:00 "We get an error" Failed to fetch...

+2:01:00] We add the JS port to the .net API by adding it in the Program.cs builder.Services.AddCors(options => {
 	options.AddPolicy("WestcoastCors", policy => {